thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/authentication/jwt.md

 {% include images-gallery.html imageCollection="configure-hmac-based-verifier-mechanism" %}

-Supported algorithms: **HS256, HS384, HS512**.
+Supported all [JWT-standard](https://datatracker.ietf.org/doc/html/rfc7518#section-3.2) HMAC algorithms: **HS256, HS384, HS512**.
 The secret should match the one used to sign the tokens.

 #### Public key (PEM)